A tree within the Highland Park Borough shall not be removed without proper justification,

 requirement pertains to all lands within the Borough of Highland Park.

-It is unlawful to cut, destroy, or remove any tree on borough land without a removal permit
+It is unlawful to cut, destroy, or remove any tree without a removal permit

 issued by the Department of Code Enforcement.
 A tree on private property having a diameter of

 6 inches or more measured at a height of 4.5 feet from the ground requires a tree removal permit.

 A tree on private property with a diameter of less than 6 inches does not require a permit.
 The